 Catholics Affirm Sola Scriptura

-Does Anything Actually
+Does Anything Useful Actually Follow from sola scriptura?

-what follows I will show that it would not matter if a Catholic were
+I will show that it would not matter if a Catholic were

 Alone”).
 In fact, I will show that nothing relevant to the

-Catholic/Protestant debate actually follows from Sola
+Catholic/Protestant debate actually follows from sola scriptura at

 all.